Synthliboramphus antiquus

 Status: Accidental in fall.

-Documentation: Specimen: UNSM ZM14801, 27 Oct 1929 Burt Co (Swenk 1933a).
+Documentation: Specimen: UNSM ZM14801, 27 Oct 1929 Burt Co (Swenk 1933).

-Taxonomy: Two subspecies are recognized: antiquus over most of the range, and microrhynchos restricted to the Russian Commander Islands (Gill et al 2021), although the validity of microrhynchos has been questioned (Gaston and Shoji 2020).
+Taxonomy: Two subspecies are recognized: antiquus over most of the range, and microrhynchos restricted to the Russian Commander Islands (AviList 2025).

 The identity of the Nebraska specimen is undetermined; the subspecies are only separable in breeding plumage (Gaston and Shoji 2020).
-Geographic considerations suggested by Feldstein (see Comments) suggest birds from the Commander Islands region may occur in inland US.

 Record: The only record is a mounted specimen collected 27 Oct 1929 along the Missouri River eight kilometers (five miles) east of Tekamah in Burt Co by Max Salsman; it is an immature bird (Swenk 1933).

 Feldstein (fide Mlodinow: COBIRDS 3 November 2012) found that the majority of mid-fall to mid-winter records for Long-billed and Ancient Murrelets have been associated with storms that occurred within two to three days of each record off the east coast of Asia between Japan and the Kamchatka Peninsula and then moved inland from the Gulf of Alaska.
+The easternmost inland US records are associated with more northerly storms (Gaton and Shoji 2020).

 Images